 - The major senses are five; touch, smell, taste, hearing, and sight.

 - The stimuli for the sense of touch are mechanical or physical that make contact with the skin.

 - In the hearing sense, the perception of sound is also a physical stimulus.

-- While in case of smell and taste, the stimuli are chemical substances that may be ions, molecules, or compounds.
+- While in the case of smell and taste, the stimuli are chemical substances that may be ions, molecules, or compounds.

 - A response would be a movement of mussels.
 For example, a quick withdrawal of hand from a hot thing.

-- The nervous system controls the contraction of all the three types of muscles (cardiac, smooth, and skeletal muscles).
+- The nervous system controls the contraction of all three types of muscles (cardiac, smooth, and skeletal muscles).

 - Neural control of glands is also a response.
-For example, in case of high environmental temperature, the eccrine and merocrine sweat glands found in the skin are stimulated to produce and excrete sweat and keep body temperature normal.
+For example, in the case of high environmental temperature, the eccrine and merocrine sweat glands found in the skin are stimulated to produce and excrete sweat and keep body temperature normal.

 - The information of the received stimuli is communicated with the central nervous system (CNS) where it is processed.
 This is known as integration.